rifqihz/Learning/Linux.md

 /home$ cd skyfall/Downloads
 ~/Donwloads$
 ```
-the result will be same.
+the result will be the same.
 It's up to you, but i suggest you if you don't know about where is your the location of your destination directory,you do it one-by-one like in the first example.

-Otherwise,if you want to get back to higher directory you can use `$ cd ..`.\
+Otherwise,if you want to go to higher directory you can use `$ cd ..` command.

 ## File and Directory Command
 ### - Create Directory